bansikah22/helm-charts/charts/docs/answers.md

 25. How you test any java dependency for vulnerabilities?
 - `Answer`: Use tools like OWASP Dependency Checker, SonarQube, etc., visit maven repo, the vulnerabilities, are always shown there

-26.You try to perform sca for the payment for the postman test, PUT request gives 401 http status code, which application should you investigate and debug in this case?
+26.You try to perform sca for the payment from postman test, PUT request gives 401 http status code, which application should you investigate and debug in this case?
-- `Answer`: Connector examples
+- `Answer`: connector examples

 27. How can you see the balances for Anton Brueckner's account with the help of BG API?
 Describe all steps
 - `Answer`: Create the consent for Anton Brueckner with rights